Animation Domination: Original run

-Beginning in the fall of 2014, the Animation Domination block was replaced by the Sunday Funday block, with the addition of live-action comedies Brooklyn Nine-Nine (which moved to Sunday night for its second season), freshman series Mulaney (which was canceled in early 2015), and, as of March 2015, the Will Forte sitcom, The Last Man on Earth.
-This marks the first time that the network has regularly aired live-action comedies on Sundays (outside of burn-offs of failed weeknight series) since 2005.
+From the fall of 2014 to the summer of 2017, the Animation Domination block was replaced by the Sunday Funday block, with the addition of live-action comedies Brooklyn Nine-Nine (which moved to Sunday night for its second season), freshman series Mulaney (which was canceled in early 2015), and the Will Forte sitcom, The Last Man on Earth.
+This marked the first time that the network has regularly aired live-action comedies on Sundays (outside of burn-offs of failed weeknight series) since 2005.
+From fall of 2017 to the summer of 2019, the Sunday night lineup was simply referred to as Fox Sunday Night, also with the addition of live-action comedies.

 Return

-The block returned on September 29, 2019, with previous AD series The Simpsons, Bob's Burgers, Family Guy, and the new series Bless the Harts.
+The block returned on September 29, 2019, with previous AD series The Simpsons, Bob's Burgers, Family Guy and the new series Bless the Harts.
 Duncanville debuted on February 16, 2020.

+James Arnold Taylor currently serves as the announcer of the block.

 In April 2020, Fox Entertainment announced their partnership with Caffeine to produce the AniDom Beyond Show, a recap show hosted by Andy Richter.
-The show aired its finale on May 18, 2020 and it is unknown whether it will return in the future.
+The show aired its finale on May 18, 2020, and it is unknown whether it will return in the future.

 The Great North debuted on January 3, 2021.

 On May 31, 2021, Animation Domination temporarily expanded into Mondays with Duncanville and the new series HouseBroken.

-A new animated series, Grimsburg, will premiere in the 2022–23 season.
-Another new animated series, Krapopolis, was originally scheduled to premiere in the 2022–23 season, but was push back to the 2023–24 season.
+Two new animated series – Krapopolis and Grimsburg – were originally set to premiere in the 2022–23 season, but were pushed back to the 2023–24 season.
+They were each renewed for a second in October 2022.

-On January 18, 2022, Fox announced they would be eyeing a two-hour Monday block in May 2023.
+On January 18, 2022, Fox announced they would be eyeing a two-hour Monday block in May 2023, in 2024 it temporarily moved Family Guy to Wednesdays, and in 2025 it was announced that it had temporarily moved its three-hour Sunday lineup into two-hour lineup to Thursdays (while reairs of primetime programming normally airs on Thursdays during summer were moved to Sundays).